mihirkudale/-InvestiChain-News-Research-Tool-LLM-App-Using-Langchain-OpenAI/README.md

-# RockyBot-News-Research-Tool-LLM-App-Using-Langchain-OpenAI
+# InvestiChain-News-Research-Tool-LLM-App-Using-Langchain-OpenAI

-RockyBot is a user-friendly news research tool designed for effortless information retrieval.
+InvestiChain is a user-friendly news research tool designed for effortless information retrieval.
 Users can input article URLs and ask questions to receive relevant insights from the stock market and financial domain.

 ## Features